 If they fail, your target will take 1 point of Mind damage and gain a new Trauma selected by you (the GM can overrule you at their discretion).
 This Trauma may be removed by Effects or mundane therapy, as normal.
 Affected targets are aware that they are being attacked and can generally tell who did it.

-Exert your Mind and spend an Action.
-Select a Sapient target within 20 feet.
-Roll Charisma + Influence Difficulty 6.
+This Effect activates whenever you use Pyromancy to burn a creature you are holding.
+It does not require an Action or Exertion.
+Select a Sapient target within arm's reach.
+“Your target should be intuitively based on the triggering event.
+Roll Brawn + Melee Difficulty 6.
 Affected targets may resist by rolling Mind at Difficulty 7.
 If they are incapacitated or unconscious, they fail automatically.

 This Trauma may be removed by Effects or mundane therapy, as normal.
 Affected targets are aware that they are being attacked and can generally tell who did it.